PhantomInsights/covid-19/README.md

 female_df = female_df.groupby(pd.cut(female_df["edad"], bins)).count()
 ```

-We create a 2 bar plots in the same axis, each plot will have the values for their respective `DataFrame`.
+We create 2 bar plots in the same axis, each plot will have the values for their respective `DataFrame`.

 ```python
 fig, ax = plt.subplots()